Non-linear realizations and invariant action principles in higher gauge theory: Introduction

 \section{Introduction}

-The formalism developed by Stelle--West and Grignani-- Nardelli (SW-GN) in refs \cite{Stelle:1979aj,Grignani:1991nj} allows the construction of gravity and supergravity theories genuinely invariant under the transformations of Poincar\'{e} and AdS groups \cite{Salgado:2001bn,Salgado:2003rf}.
-This is performed by separating the gauge group in a stability subgroup, usually the Lorentz group, and the remaining subspace.
-The corresponding Lie group, usually chosen as the Poincar\'{e} or AdS group for gravity theories, is gauged by introducing a one-form gauge connection with non vanishing curvature.
-The vielbein field that codifies the information about the spacetime metricity is then identified as the gauge field associated to the translation generators.
+The use of non-linear realizations of Lie algebras allows the construction of classical gauge theories genuinely invariant under a gauge group \cite{Stelle:1979aj,Ivanov:1981wn,Ivanov:1981wm,Grignani:1991nj}.
+Examples of this can be found in the context of gravity and supergravity theories, particularly for the cases of the Poincar\'{e} and AdS groups and supergroups \cite{Salgado:2001bn,Salgado:2003rf}.
+Such formalism, sometimes reffered as Stelle--West Grignani-Nardelli (SW-GN) formalism, involves separating the gauge group in a stability subgroup, usually the Lorentz group, and the remaining subspace.
+The corresponding Lie group, typically chosen as the Poincar\'{e} or AdS group, is gauged by introducing a one-form gauge connection with non-vanishing curvature.
+In gravity theories, when gauging a Lie group, the vielbein field encoding the information about the spacetime metricity is usually identified as the gauge field associated with the translation generators.
 However, in the SW-GN formalism, in addition to the gauge connection, a multiplet of scalar fields is introduced.
-These fields parametrize the coset space between the gauge group and the stability subgroup, play the role of Goldstone fields, and allow new identification of the vielbein and the spin connection in terms of the gauge fields and them that, consequently, transform in a different way under the action of the elements of the group.
-Thus, the presence of the Goldstone fields makes possible to write down the Einstein--Hilbert action in a way that is fully invariant under the transformations of the Poincar\'{e} group (or AdS in the case of negative cosmological constant), extending its local invariance under the Lorentz group to the translation space.
-The same results can be extended to the cases of Poincar\'{e} and AdS supergravity theories.
+These fields parametrize the coset space between the gauge group and the stability subgroup, play the role of Goldstone fields, and allow new identifications of the vielbein and the spin connection in terms of the gauge fields and them that, consequently, transform differently under the action of the elements of the group.
+Thus, the presence of the Goldstone fields makes possible the writing of the Einstein--Hilbert action in a way that is fully invariant under the transformations of the Poincar\'{e} group (or AdS in the case of negative cosmological constant), extending its local invariance under the Lorentz group to the translation space.
+The same results can be found in the context of the Poincar\'{e} and AdS supergravity theories.